Fur0rem/Trarch/README.md

 Ray marcher project

 # Fixes to do:
-Fix stereographic projection
+Stereographic projection
-Fix weird bug where objects are cut off
+Weird bug where objects are cut off
+Glow not scaling with object scale